Cricket in Ireland: Participation

 According to the Cricket Ireland strategic plan for 2021–2023, 52,000 people in Ireland play, officiate or administer cricket or are involved in school programmes.
 This is compared to 13,000 people in 2007.

 There are more than 120 active cricket clubs on the island.
 Women and girls make up 19% of participation numbers.
-Immigration to Ireland has boosted participation with 70% of people involved through Leinster being of non-Irish origin.
+Immigration to Ireland has boosted participation, with 70% of people involved through the Leinster Cricket Union being of non-Irish origin.

 27,000 children participated in school programs in 2019.

 Administration

 The Irish Cricket Union (ICU) – the governing body of Irish cricket – was officially founded in 1923, although its predecessor had been active since 1890.

-In 2007, it announced that it would undergo major structural changes in order to bring it in-line with the main cricket governing bodies.
+In 2007, it announced major structural changes to bring it in-line with the main cricket governing bodies.

-In 2008, the Irish Cricket Union was formally dissolved and replaced with Irish Cricket Union Limited, which would go by the trading name of Cricket Ireland.
+In 2008, the Irish Cricket Union was formally dissolved and replaced with Irish Cricket Union Limited, which would use the trading name of Cricket Ireland.
 A new governance structure was implemented, with the Board of Directors comprising a chair, six nominees from four Provincial Unions and five independent directors.
 All Board members are non-executive and act in a voluntary capacity.

 Warren Deutrom has served as CEO since 2006.

 National Teams

 Men's National Team

 The Ireland cricket team is the cricket team representing all Ireland (i.e., both the Republic of Ireland and Northern Ireland).
-They compete in Test, ODI and T20I competitions in international cricket.
+They compete in Test, One Day International and T20I competitions in international cricket.
 Ireland was granted ODI status after finishing second in the 2005 ICC Trophy, while also qualifying for the 2007 Cricket World Cup, the first time they had done so.
 They were awarded Test status in 2017.